EasyNetDev/Saitek-FIP/README.md

   d.
 Device must reply on Endpoint 0x81: 00000000000000000000000001000000000000000000000a0000000000000000000000000000000200000000
   e.
 DirectOutputService.exe is sending to device on endpoint 0x02 image receiving: 0000000000000001000384000000000000000000000000060000000000000000000000000000000000000000
   d.
 DirectOutputService.exe is sending a BMP RGB 8bit image to device in chunks of 512 bytes.
 The BMP image is just the BMP image without header.
+  f.
+Deinitilialize the device.
+(I need to figure out what the commands are and their sequence).

+Of course there are some other commands which I will document later but I need to understand them.
+Some of them are used to deinitilize the device before is used by something else.
+Otherwise the device will refuse to answer to the commands after a while.

 3. DLL has these functions defined:
 ```